Eric Lively

 Eric Lively Bio

-Eric Lawrence Brown, known professionally as Eric Lively, is an American actor whose screen work spans film and television from his first appearance as an infant through roles across the 1990s and 2000s.
-Lively is best known for his performances as Andy Evans in the feature film Speak, Carey Bell on the series So Weird, and Mark Wayland on the drama series The L Word.
-He was born in Atlanta, Georgia, on July 31, 1981, and began acting in 1983.
+Eric Lawrence Brown, known professionally as Eric Lively, is an American former actor whose screen career spans film and television roles from his first appearance as an infant in 1983 through credited work into the early 2010s.
+He is best known for roles including Andy Evans in the film Speak, Carey Bell on the television series So Weird, and Mark Wayland on The L Word.
+Lively’s family and early exposure to the entertainment business shaped a steady, varied career across drama and genre projects.

 Early Life and Background

-Eric Lawrence Brown was born in Atlanta, Georgia, to talent manager Elaine Lively and actor Ernie Lively.
-He grew up in a family active in the entertainment industry and has multiple siblings who entered acting, including Blake Lively, Lori Lively, Robyn Lively and Jason Lively.
-The household environment provided early exposure to film and television production through his parents’ professional involvement.
+Eric Lawrence Brown was born on July 31, 1981, in Atlanta, Georgia.
+He is the son of talent manager Elaine Lively and actor Ernie Lively, and grew up in a family with multiple siblings who entered the entertainment industry, including actress Blake Lively and half-siblings Lori Lively, Robyn Lively, and Jason Lively.

 Path to Celebrity